Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --gff_path GFF_PATH, -g GFF_PATH
-                            The path of genome annotation gff folder.
-Please confirm the gff files which have proper locus_tag item in attributes.
-The locus_tag items can be real locus tag like locus_tag=SAOUHSC_00003, or they can be assigned by gene name, such as, locus_tag=dnaA.
+                            Path of the genome annotation gff folder.
+BE CAREFUL:
+                            The gff files MUST have proper locus_tag item in the attributes.
+The locus_tag items can be assigned by a real locus tag like locus_tag=SAOUHSC_00003, or a gene name, such as, locus_tag=dnaA.
       --proteinID_strains PROTEINID_STRAINS, -s PROTEINID_STRAINS
                             This is for query strain and filename.
-In order to retrieve the data from STRING and Pubmed, The close reference must be assigned.
+In order to retrieve the data from STRING and Pubmed, The strain name must be assigned.
+If the query strain is not available in database, you can assign the close strain of your query strain.
 For example, the query strain is Staphylococcus aureus HG003, but there is no Staphylococcus aureus HG003 in STRING database.
-                            However, there is Staphylococcus aureus 8325 which is close to Staphylococcus aureus HG003.
-Therefore, it can be used as reference.
-The format is like Staphyloc occus_aureus_HG003.gff:Staphylococcus_aureus_HG003:"St
+                            Therefore, Staphylococcus aureus NCTC 8325 (close
+                            strain) can be used as reference.
+The input format can
+                            be: Staphylococcus_aureus_HG003.gff:Staphylococcus_aur
+                            eus_HG003:"Staphylococcus aureus 8325":"Staphylococcus
+                            aureus". or Staphylococcus_aureus_HG003.gff:Staphyloco
-                            aphylococcus aureus 8325":"Staphylococcus aureus". or
+                            ccus_aureus_HG003:"93061":"Staphylococcus aureus". or
                             Staphylococcus_aureus_HG003.gff:Staphylococcus_aureus_
-                            HG003:"93061":"Staphylococcus aureus". or Staphylococc
-                            us_aureus_HG003.gff:Staphylococcus_aureus_HG003:"Staph
+                            HG003:"Staphylococcus aureus NCTC
-                            ylococcus aureus NCTC 8325":"Staphylococcus aureus". (
+                            8325":"Staphylococcus aureus". (gff_filename:gff_strai
-                            gff_filename:gff_strain_name:STRING_name:Pubmed_name).
-                            First one is the gff file name.
-Second one is the strain name of gff files.
-Third one is for STRING database, and the fourth one is for Pubmed.
-Running multiple strains at the same time is acceptable, just put comma between these strains.
-Before running it, please check the species table which should be located in ANNOgesic/input/database .If the file was not downloaded before, please download it. taxon_id,
+                            n_name:STRING_name:Pubmed_name).
+First one is the gff
+                            file name.
+Second one is the strain name in gff files.
+                            Third one is from STRING (please check the species.vXXX.txt of STRING, taxon_id,
                             STRING_name_compact or official_name_NCBI can be
+                            assigned here), and the fourth one is for searching Pubmed.
+If you want to detect for multiple strains, just put comma between these strains.
+Before running it, please check the species table (species.vXXX.txt) which should be located in ANNOgesic/input/database
-                            assigned to STRING_name.BE CAREFUL, if the assigned name with spaces, please put "" at two ends.
-The name of Pubmed can be not so specific.
-If a specific name is assigned, it may not be able to find the related literatures.
+                            .If the file was not downloaded before, please download it.
+BE CAREFUL, if the assigned name is with spaces, please put "" at two ends.
+For searching Pubmen, if a specific name is assigned, it may not be able to find the related literatures.
       --without_strain_pubmed, -n
-                            Retrieving pubmed without assigning strains, Default
+                            Retrieving the literatures from Pubmed without
-                            is False.
+                            assigning strains, Default is False.
       --species_STRING SPECIES_STRING, -d SPECIES_STRING
-                            Please assign the path of species table of STRING.
+                            Please assign path of the species table of STRING (species.vXXX.txt).
       --score SCORE, -ps SCORE
-                            Please assign the cutoff of text-mining score.
-The value is from -1 to 1.
+                            Please assign minimum PIE score for searching literatures.
+The value is from -1 (worst) to 1 (best).
                             Default is 0.
       --node_size NODE_SIZE, -ns NODE_SIZE
                             Please assign the size of nodes in figure, default is 4000.
       --query QUERY, -q QUERY
                             Please assign the query protein here.
 The format is
-                            $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.For
+                            $STRAINOFGFF:$START_POINT:$END_POINT:$STRAND.If
-                            multiple strains, please use comma to separate them.
+                            multiple proteins need to be assigned, please use comma to separate them.
+For example, Staphylococcus_au reus_HG003:345:456:+,Staphylococcus_aureus_HG003:2000:
-                            For example, Staphylococcus_aureus_HG003:345:456:+,Sta
-                            phylococcus_aureus_HG003:2000:3211:-.
-For computing
-                            all protein, just type all.
+                            3211:-.
+For computing all protein, just type "all".
                             Default is all.

-- Output files
+- **Output files**

-All the output files will be stored in ``$ANNOgesic/output/PPI``.
+Output files are stored in ``$ANNOgesic/output/PPI``.
+The output folders are as following:

-``best_results``: The results which the score of `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ is high enough.
+**best_results:** Stores the results which the scores of `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ of supported literature are higher than ``--score``.

+**all_results:** Stores the results of all protein-protein interactions (including the low score(`PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_) literatures).

+Unter "best_results" and "all_results", several files and folders are generated:

-``$STRAIN_without_strain.csv`` is the results of searching literatures without specific strain.
+	**Results of searching literatures without assigning a specific strain:** ``$STRAIN_without_strain.csv``.

-``$STRAIN_with_strain.csv`` is the results of searching literatures with specific strain.
+	**Results of searching literatures with assigning a specific strain:** ``$STRAIN_with_strain.csv``.

-For example, Staphylococcus_aureus_8325_without_strain.csv is search with Staphylococcus aureus; Staphylococcus_aureus_8325_without_strain.csv is search without Staphylococcus aureus.
-``without_strain`` stores all interaction information which search without specific strain.
+	**without_strain:** Stores all interaction information which is searched without assigning a specific strain.

-``with_strain`` stores all interaction information which search with specific strain.
+	**with_strain:** Stores all interaction information which is searched with assigning a specific strain.

-``all_results``: The results of all protein-protein interactions.
-(Even the text-mining(`PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_) score is too low)

-``figures``: The thickness represents how many literatures can be found for the interactions.
+**figures:** Stores the protein-protein networks of the query proteins.
+Thickness represents how many literatures can be found for the interactions.
-The solid line means there is some literatures which strongly support the interactions.
-The dash-dot line means the supported literatures are very weak.
-The dot line means there is no literatures which can support the interactions.
-The color is the best score of the literatures of the interactions.
+Solid line means that strong supported literature can be found.
+Dash-dot line means that the supported literatures are very weak.
+Dot line means that no supported literatures can be found.
+Color is the best score of the supported literatures of the interactions.

 subcellular_localization
 ------------------

 ``subcellular localization`` can predict the subcellular localization of CDSs.
-It also provides some statistics and visualization files.
+Some statistics and visualization files are provided as well.

-- Pre-required tools and files
+- **Required tools**

 `Psortb <http://www.psort.org/psortb/>`_.

+- **Required files**

-Gff files of genome annotation.
+**Gff files of the genome annotation**

-Fasta files of genome sequence.
+**Fasta files of the genome sequence**

-For computing based on the expressed CDSs, the transcript gff file is required.
+- **Optional input files**

+**Gff files of the transcript:** For detecting subcellular localization only based on expressed CDSs.

-- Arguments
+- **Arguments**

 ::